-Throughout the COVID-19 pandemic, Home and Community Care Support Services continued to provide consistent, high-quality home and community care, while also playing a key role in supporting the health system's response to the pandemic.
+Throughout the COVID-19 pandemic, Home and Community Care Support Services continued to provide consistent, high-quality home and community care, while also playing a key role in supporting the health care system's response to the pandemic.
 COVID-19 required us all to find ways to work and live differently, and Home and Community Care Support Services is no exception.
-Necessity led us to produce numerous innovations in how we deliver care, such as virtual care, which we continue to work with health system partners to expand.
+Necessity led us to produce numerous innovations in how we deliver care, such as virtual care, which we continue to work with health care system partners to expand.
 The value of these and other innovations will be leveraged, both as the pandemic continues and in the future.
 And, as with the voices of the people we serve, the realities of the pandemic have also informed the development of this Plan.

 During the earlier waves of the pandemic, demands for our services shifted.
-As the entire health system pivoted to respond to the pandemic, some of our team members were redeployed to hospitals, longterm care homes and other community settings to help meet the increased demand for health human resources created by the pandemic.
-In addition, some home care teams provided outbreak response by conducting testing in settings such as farms, workplaces, schools and correctional facilities across the province.
-In partnership with primary care providers, we introduced unique in-home programs to support individuals with mild to moderate symptoms of COVID-19, preventing unnecessary hospitalization.
+As the entire health care system pivoted to respond to the pandemic, some of our team members were redeployed to hospitals, long-term care homes and other community settings to help meet the increased demand for health human resources created by the pandemic.
+In addition, some home care teams provided outbreak response by conducting COVID-19 testing.
+A key focus for us during recent waves of the pandemic is on supporting vaccination efforts.
+Additionally, in partnership with primary care providers, we have continued to use unique in-home programs to support individuals with mild to moderate symptoms of COVID-19, preventing unnecessary hospitalization.

-As we move forward, Home and Community Care Support Services will continue to help serve patients, families and caregivers in their homes, while also continuing to explore opportunities for innovation and in-home digital solutions.
+As we move forward, Home and Community Care Support Services will continue to help serve patients, families and caregivers in their homes, while also continuing to explore opportunities for innovation and in-home digital solutions, as well as ways to improve the long-term care placement process.
 The demand for home care is greater than ever and, in response, our home care teams across the province are actively reviewing service requests and looking for opportunities to:

-- Support caregivers as they care for their loved - Improve patient care experiences and outcomes - Enhance care coordination response - Optimize the use of virtual care to provide care in the home setting
+- Support caregivers as they care for their loved ones - Improve patient care experiences and outcomes - Enhance care coordination response - Closely monitor the availability of frontline home care providers - Optimize the use of virtual care to provide care in the home setting